turinglabsorg/datahub-learn/network-documentation/secret/tutorials/delegate-and-unbond-tokens.md

 ### Query transaction

+After your transaction is accepted and processed, you can query the information about your transaction on the Secret Network.
 Under the comment `// 5.
 Query transaction` add the following code snippet:

 ```javascript
   const query = { id: transactionHash };